-The Date Sighted Page Header and the Count header are fine as is

-Your last task is to center the report title.

-Click on the title Count of Ducks Sighted

-Position the mouse arrow along the lower edge of the box till the arrow changes to a crosshair icon, then drag the title to the right a little till it is centered over the columns of the report

-When you are done, the Design View for the report should look like Fig. 8.30.
+The Date Sighted Page Header and the Count header are fine as is Your last task is to center the report title.
+Click on the title Count of Ducks Sighted Position the mouse arrow along the lower edge of the box till the arrow changes to a crosshair icon, then drag the title to the right a little till it is centered over the columns of the report When you are done, the Design View for the report should look like Fig. 8.28.

-2 4 184-189

-Report Header

-Count of D ucks Sighted

-Page Header Common Name Family Date Sighted C Count

-✓ Detail

-Common Name Family Date Sighted Cou nt

-✓ Page Footer

-±Nnaw() ···

-Fig. 8.30 The final Design View of the report after modifications

-From the View menu select Print Preview to check out how your report will look when you send it to the printer.

-It should look similar to that illustrated in Fig. 8.29.

-If you need to go back and do further modifications to the report, just go back to the View menu in the Views Group of the Home Ribbon and select Design View

-8.7 PRINTING REPORTS

-Once you have prepared the new report, it is a straightforward process to print the report.
+Fig. 8.28 The final Design View of the report after modifications From the View menu select Print Preview to check out how your report will look when you send it to the printer When you later open the Birds.accdb database to check the report, you'll need to click in the Sort & Filter Group on the Toggle Filter button.
+The Count of Ducks Sighted report should look similar to that illustrated in Fig. 8.27.
+If you need to go back and do further modifications to the report, just go back to the View menu in the Views Group of the Home Ribbon and select Design View.
+8.7 PRINTING REPORTS Once you have prepared the new report, it is a straightforward process to print the report.
 The command to do this is the same as you have used to print any other documents from within Microsoft Office, whether you have been working in Word Processing or the Spreadsheet.

-You should still be in the Print Preview window, so click on the Print button at the top left of the Print Preview window to print the Count of Ducks Sighted report

-Remove the report from the printer and take a closer look at its contents.
+You should still be in the Print Preview window, so click on the Print button at the top left of the Print Preview window to print the Count of Ducks Sighted report ESSENTIAL MICROSOFT OFFICE 2010: Tutorial for Teachers Copyright © Bernard John Poole, 2010.
+All rights reserved Remove the report from the printer and take a closer look at its contents.
 Notice that the only records in the report are those relating to ducks in the Family field.
 These are just a small subset of records drawn from the larger Birds database.

-LOOKING BACK

-The Access database is a sophisticated tool for managing data.
+LOOKING BACK The Access database is a sophisticated tool for managing data.
 The key to success, as in so many activities, is PLANNING.
 Computers are wonderful tools to assist us in our professional lives, but only if we bring our intelligence to bear.
 The more skillful the user, the more powerful the impact of the computer on our professional and non-professional productivity.
 You practiced three important skills of database management in this tutorial: